Identifying and changing contexts

 or IdentifyAsync

 In some situations, the new context may be an updated version of the existing context.
-For example, on a sign-in page in a single-page app, you could represent the same person as an anonymous user before they log in, and a different user after they log in.
+For example, on a sign-in page in a single-page app, you could represent the same person as a multi-context that combines a pre-login anonymous context and a post-login context with the "user" kind.
 After the person logs in, you can call Identify()

 or IdentifyAsync()